North Sound Community Action Network

 Resources are organized into topics.
-All topics are listed on the Discover page.
+All topics are listed on the Explore by Topic page.
 When a resource is added to the Resource Library, we add tags.
 The tags help sort the resources into groups, or topics, that become the building blocks for our Collections and Learning Journeys.

 How are the Network topics identified?

 Topics align with the Network’s cohorts and learning priorities.
 Cohort topics were identified through feedback and requests from partners–and will expand over time.
 As the cohorts evolve or identify focus areas, we will update the Resource Library to match.

 The North Sound ACH team partnered with the Community Commons team to develop a curation process for the Resource Library.